 - Battle of Oriskany: Native Americans led a brutal attack against the rebel Americans where they killed, wounded, or captured the majority of patriot soldiers.

-- Battle of Wyoming: Also known as the Wyoming Massacre took place in July, 1778.
+- Battle of Wyoming: Also known as the Wyoming Massacre, it took place in July 1778.
 Loyalists and Iroquois defeated a Patriot force in Wyoming Valley, Pennsylvania.
-The details of the battles aftermath significantly hurt Native Americans reputation.
+The details of the battle's aftermath significantly hurt Native Americans' reputation.

-The remaining Iroquois left after the Sullivan's Expedition would continue to raid American settlements.
-At the end of the war the once proud confederacy no longer existed.
+The remaining Iroquois left after Sullivan's Expedition would continue to raid American settlements.
+At the end of the war, the once proud confederacy no longer existed.
 The Seneca people would relocate.